-I am fascinating by observing fashion and street style, because they reveal culture’s ideals (or idols).
+I am fascinated by observing fashion and street style, because they reveal culture’s ideals (or idols).
 For example, have you noticed an apparent wave in Europe of looking to the U.S. for style inspiration?
-Themes at recent Fashion Week shows include grunge (Alessandro Dell’Acqua in Milan) and Americana (Katrantzou in London and Prade in Milan).
+Themes at recent Fashion Week shows include grunge (ALESSANDRO DELL’ACQUA in Milan) and Americana (KATRANTZOU in London and PRADA in Milan).

-Here are some inspiring looks I’ve shot on the streets this winter, a few we might want to avoid, and lessons learned.
+Here are some inspiring sneaker style looks I’ve shot on the streets this winter, a few we might want to avoid, and lessons learned.

 1 – Do keep your sneakers clean.

-2 – Don’t wear wide-legged cropped pants with wimpy sneakers.
+2 – Don’t wear wide-legged cropped pants with just any pair of sneakers.

 3 – Do match sneakers with pants or leggings.